Technical guidance for users of the English housing survey, and for households taking part in the survey.

 We have produced a quality report which provides a brief summary of key issues relating to quality that users of the English housing survey outputs need to be aware of.
 The report is focused on dimensions of quality defined by the European Statistical System as recommended by the Code of Practice for National Statistics:

 - coherence and comparability

-The technical advice notes will be updated in summer 2014 for the 2012 to 2013 survey year and will be consolidated into one Technical Report at this point.
+The technical advice notes were updated in July 2014 for the 2012 to 2013 survey year and were consolidated into one technical report at this point

 How we engage with users

 We are committed to engaging with the wider user community.
 Our user engagement strategy sets out how DCLG will encourage and promote engagement with the full spectrum of survey users to help ensure the survey meets key information needs in an efficient and effective way.

 The English housing survey advisory group is our main forum where key external users and stakeholders provide input to the survey’s development.
 You can download papers and minutes of the meeting of the advisory group that took place on 5 November 2010.

 We also encourage survey users to complete our short survey.
 This allows us to find out how our information is accessed and used, so that we can better meet survey users’ needs.

 In line with DCLG’s statistical revisions policy, the survey team seek to minimise any need for revisions.
 This is done through detailed cleaning and checking of data collected and validation of the results of further programming of this data that is undertaken to produce key measures for the survey.